-The surreal beauty of Italy’s Dolomite Mountain Range is legendary and well, you know how much we love a great hiking story.
-Read along as guest contributor, Susan Guillory from The Unexplorer, describes her amazing adventure hiking the Dolomite Mountains, which are, without a doubt, one of Italy’s most beautiful sites.
+The surreal beauty of Italy’s Dolomite Mountain Range is legendary and well, you know how much we love hiking.
+Read along as guest contributor, Susan Guillory from The Unexplorer, describes her amazing adventure hiking the Dolomite Mountains, which are, without a doubt, one of Italy’s most beautiful destinations.

 What I love about travel is discovering those surreal locales, those places that you can’t believe are actually real.
 The Dolomites, a mountain range located in northeastern Italy, were exactly that: out of this world.

 Why did I travel on a Dolomite hiking trip?